 Adding Resistant Starch To Your Diet

-- Cooked and cooled white rice: If you cook and then cool white rice, it will create type 3 resistant starch.
+- Cooked and cooled white rice: If you cook and then cool white rice, it will easily create resistant starch—you don’t even need to do anything special.
+Just cook it and let it cool completely.
 If you’re worried about having to eat cold rice, don’t be.
 You can reheat the rice without destroying the resistant starch.

 - Cold potatoes: Many people eat their potatoes warm (myself included), but doing so sacrifices the potato’s fat-fighting powers.
 To maximize their resistant starch, bake your potatoes in an air fryer or oven, allow them to cool, then cut them into smaller pieces.
 Afterward, you can whip up a batch of this drool-worthy Herby No-Mayo Potato Salad.